bshramin/githooks/README.md

 # githooks
-The Ultimate Gitlab Hook Handler
+The Ultimate Github and Gitlab Hook Handler